Our Story

 — Jane Goodall

-Coordinator of STEM Engagement Activities
+Heather Arnett Coordinator of STEM Engagement Activities

 "The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka' but That's funny." — Isaac Asimov